cdl-geneseo/geneseo-dictionary/A/All-That.md

 # All That

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : All That

 Created by  Zachary Arthur, last modified on Sep 16, 2008

 NN-The best; &quot;listen to her bragging.
 I bet she thinks she's all that&quot;; possible influence from talk shows like Ricki Lake.
 S95 NN-No change.